 As Marsh-mallow is not uncommon in Kent, the distributional data maintained in this register will be at 1km square (monad) level.
-This will entail recording at a finer scale than the tetrads given in Philp (2010), from which the following 1991-2005 map is taken (with kind permission of the late Eric Philp and the Kent Field Club).
+This will entail recording at a finer scale than the tetrads given in Philp (2010), from which the following 1991-2005 map is taken (with kind permission of the late Eric Philp and the Kent Field records amount to 60 tetrads (equivalent to 97 monads), so the ostensible decline since Philp (1982) is not as great as had seemed.